Think Outside the Buckingham Box with This London Itinerary

-Whether you’re in the mood for modern and glossy-new or an under-the-radar classic, these are some of the shops, restaurants, bars, museums, and sights you should check out in London to discover a new side of one of the world’s most iconic cities.
+Whether you’re in the mood for modern and glossy or an under-the-radar classic, these are some of the absolute best shops, restaurants, bars, museums, neighborhoods, and attractions you should check out in London.
+Nothing like gaining a whole new perspective on one of the world’s most iconic cities, innit?

 When it comes to touristy big-city fanfare, you can do a lot worse than giant clock towers and literal palaces.
 Like the Statue of Liberty, the Hollywood sign, and the Space Needle in the US, London has its fill of world-famous bucket list hits.
 While you might not visit these swarming tourist magnets on every London trip, they definitely merit a stop for first-timers.
 After all, Big Ben looks even bigger in real life than it does in Peter Pan.

 For any inaugural trip to London, start with a walking tour through Westminster.
 Begin by Westminster Bridge and make your way to the base of Big Ben—the 16-story Gothic clock tower is expected to reopen to visitors this year, after a years-long refurbishment.
 Until you’re officially allowed to waltz through the interior, the gilded monolith is definitely ripe for gawking (and selfies).
 A couple blocks away is Westminster Abbey, a Notre Dame-sized cathedral that’s been crowning royalty for more than a millennium.
 The Abbey is open most days for verger-guided or self-guided tours, but keep in mind it closes for special ceremonies, so check ahead that you’re not crashing a royal wedding.